Frequently Asked Questions

 Clinics typically use 60 and 90 minute sessions usually every other day, but again ask your doctor and ALWAYS follow his/her instructions.

 How Long Does it Take to Be Properly Instructed in the Use of a Hyperbaric Chamber?

 In most cases this takes approximately 45 – 60 minutes.
-AHS asks that you have the person that will assist you present at the Instruction session so we can train both of you in the proper use of the chamber!
+AHS asks that you have the person that will assist you present at the Instruction session so we can train both of you in the proper use of the chamber and potential hazards.

 My schedule is busy – can I get work done while in the Chamber?

 Why not?
-Bring your PC, cell phone,tablet and take care of business while you oxygenate your body.
+Bring your PC, cell phone, tablet and take care of business while you oxygenate your body.
 I (Brian) personally exercise in the Chamber and text customers and family about business or just to catch up.
-Let’s face it – we’re all living very busy lives – so finding the time for HBOT for me is easier when I multi task in our Chamber.
+Let’s face it – we’re all living very busy lives.
+So finding the time for HBOT for me is easier when I get stuff done in our Chamber.